 In order to provide you with a high standard of dental care and attention, we need to hold personal information about you.
 This personal data comprises:

 - your past and current medical and dental condition, including your general medical practitioner

 - your date of birth and home address

 - radiographs, clinical photographs and study models, where applicable

 - information about the treatment that we have provided, or propose to provide, and its cost

 - notes of conversations or incidents that might occur, for which a record needs to be kept

 - any correspondence relating to you with other health care professionals, for example in the hospital or community services

-We retain your dental records whilst you are a registered patient here, and after you cease to be registered, for 10 years or for children until the age of 25, whichever is the longer.
+We retain your dental records whilst you are a registered patient here.
+Paper records have been archived and will be retained after you cease to be registered, for 15 years or for children until the age of 25, whichever is longer.
+Computer records are archived indefinitely.